How Does Subsidence Affect Property Value?

 Construction techniques play an essential role in minimizing risks posed by subsidence problems.
 For example, houses built on solid footing are less likely to suffer significant damages during periods of ground movement than those constructed with shallow foundations sitting directly on top of soil layers.
 Unfortunately, this isn’t always enough, and many property owners still encounter major repair bills after subsidence problems have damaged their homes.

 In addition to repair costs associated with physical damages caused by subsidence, property values are often dramatically reduced when such problems occur due to potential buyers being concerned about possible future issues related to ground movement.
-This is especially true for areas close to bodies of water where issues with shifts in groundwater levels are more likely as people perceive these properties as being more prone to further subsidence events compared with other parts of town where these risks aren’t present or minimized due to different types of construction techniques used there.
+This is especially true for areas close to bodies of water where issues with shifts in groundwater levels are more likely, as people perceive these properties as being more prone to further subsidence events compared with other parts of town where these risks aren’t present or minimized due to different types of construction techniques used there.

 To learn more about How to Calculate Land Value, you need to analyze our articles :